Text consolidated by Valsts valodas centrs (State

 9. In relation to other initial investment projects commenced

-by the capital company, for implementation of which aid is
+by the capital company for the implementation of which aid is

 a) title of the project;